 In 1776 it was the Kings and royalty were impeding happiness of the common person.
 They followed mercantilist economic politics and laws that were partial towards and supported the upper class.
-In today’s world it is the expansion of government under the guise of a greater common good.
+In today’s world, it is the expansion of government under the guise of a greater common good.
 However, based on the experience of communism or societies that take the socialist route in contrast to a free market route we know government’s expansion brings society to a lower social optimum.

 Government analysts look at the cost/benefit analysis – Smith looked at overall happiness